aws-samples/amazon-ec2-image-builder-samples/CloudFormation/Windows/windows-server-2016-with-vscode/README.md

 This is a sample template that demonstrates how to use the EC2 Image Builder CloudFormation resources to build a Windows Server 2016 Amazon Machine Image (AMI) with Visual Studio Code installed.

+This template works in standard, China, and GovCloud (US) regions.

+***Internet connectivity is required in your default VPC*** to download Visual Studio Code installation files.
+If you do not have a default VPC, you will need to specify a subnet ID in the infrastructure configuration section of the CloudFormation template.

 ## How this Stack Works

+First, the stack will create an [AWS::S3::Bucket](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-s3-bucket.html) resource that we will use to capture logs.

 By default, AWS Services do not have permission to perform actions on your instances.
-So, first the stack will create an [AWS::IAM::Role](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-iam-role.html) resource which grants AWS Systems Manager (SSM) and EC2 Image Builder the necessary permissions to build an image.
+So, the stack will create an [AWS::IAM::Role](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-iam-role.html) which grants AWS Systems Manager (SSM) and EC2 Image Builder the necessary permissions to build an image.

+The instance also needs access to the bucket created by the stack, so we will add a policy to the newly created role, which will allow the instance to use ```s3:PutObject``` to save logs to our logging bucket.

 Then, an [AWS::IAM::InstanceProfile](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-iam-instanceprofile.html) is created, which passes the instance role to the EC2 instance.

 Next, an [AWS::ImageBuilder::InfrastructureConfiguration](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-imagebuilder-infrastructureconfiguration.html) resource is created, and the Instance Profile is specified as one of its parameters.
 This is what tells EC2 Image Builder to use that profile with the EC2 Instance during the build.